 Aboveground Petroleum Storage Tank Program

-If your facilities have an aboveground petroleum storage tank or multiple tanks with a cumulative storage capacity of 1,320 gallons or more (stored in containers of 55 gallons and larger), you may be regulated under our APSA program.
+If your facility has one aboveground storage tank (AST) or multiple ASTs storing petroleum, with a cumulative storage capacity of 1,320 gallons or more (stored in containers of 55 gallons and larger), you may be regulated under our APSA program.
 This may result in being required to implement a Spill Prevention Control and Countermeasures (SPCC) Plan in accordance with the Oil Pollution Prevention Federal Law 40CFR, part 112.

 Tank Facilities with a total storage capacity of more than 1,320 gallons and less than 10,000 gallons of oil, with limited or no oil releases, are considered "Qualified Facilities" under the Federal SPCC rule (40 CFR Part 112.6).
 There are two types of qualified facilities, Tier I and Tier II.
-A "Qualified Facility" Tier 1 and Tier 2 template SPCC Plan is available for tank facilities to complete, self-certify, and implement in lieu of a full Professional Engineer (PE) certified SPCC Plan.
+There are Tier I and Tier II SPCC Plan templates available for tank facilities to complete, self-certify, and implement in lieu of a full Professional Engineer (PE) certified SPCC Plan.
 To determine whether your facility meets the requirements of a Qualified Facility, please utilize EPA's Qualified Facility Determination Page and/or contact our Department.

 Tier 1 Qualified Facility SPCC Plan Template